MockLogic/ScionsOfFarstarFoundryVTT/DESIGN.md

 ### 1. Faction-Scion Sheet (Combined)

 **Philosophy:** A Scion is a feature of their Faction, not a separate entity.
-One combined sheet represents both.
+One combined sheet represents both, but many features are specific to the Scion.

 #### Scion Section